Short supply of the latest Apple iPhone has left mobile networks "frustrated" and "concerned", the BBC has learned.

 Delays have become apparent in other markets as well.
-In Australia and China, customers buying the 5S directly through Apple have been told to expect to wait at least seven working days, while customers in Hong Kong and Singapore are being told the phone is not available until next month.'Encourage demand'
+In Australia and China, customers buying the 5S directly through Apple have been told to expect to wait at least seven working days, while customers in Hong Kong and Singapore are being told the phone is not available until next month.

 Technology commentators and analysts have been sharing theories on the reason for the apparent lack of stock.

 "This is the first time that Apple has given its customers a choice on phones," said Graeme Neill, deputy editor of Mobile.

 "I think this is a way to try and encourage and foster demand for the 5C before it comes out."

 Gene Munster, an analyst at US investment bank Piper Jaffray, said the company could be suffering supply chain problems related to new hardware.

 "We believe the 5S is more production-constrained than the iPhone 5 was at launch," he wrote, "likely due to the addition of the finger-print technology."

 Others have suggested that supply issues related to the 5S's processing chip had slowed production.

 That said, Apple is expected to post positive sales in China of the 5C, where the phones will also be launched on Friday - the first time the country has got the smartphone on the same day as other markets.